Peppone248/SeriedAta/README.md

 # Serie dAta

-End-to-end data science project on Serie A match statistics (2020–2025).
+Project based on Serie A match statistics (2020–2025).
+Has the aim to predict matches' outcome based on statistics creating aggregated features based on the datasets.
+Try to understand which features influence most the predictions without considering match events and players individual statistics.
-Covers the full pipeline from raw CSV ingestion through feature engineering, multi-model classification, regression, and per-match interpretability reports.
+It covers the full pipeline from raw CSV ingestion through feature engineering, multi-model classification, regression, and per-match interpretability reports.

 ---